microsoft/Kusto-Query-Language/doc/hll-merge-aggfunction.md

 **Results**

-The results show only the first 5 results in the array.
+The results show only the first five results in the array.

 |hllMerged|
 |--|